Click Here for Photo's

 1. Greenbrier 100 Mile Endurance Run

 3. Greenbrier 50k Fun Run

 To encourage entrants of all abilities and ages to participate.
-This "closed" loop experience, with generous cut off's, has been designed so that all who participate have the best opportunity for success.
+This "closed" loop experience, with no cutoff's and generous time limits gives all who participate the best opportunity for success.
 If one of these characteristics fit's you then you are a perfect candidate for entry: Have fun attitude.

 A hesitant first time ultra runner.

 Someone who, for what ever reason, struggles with cutoffs.

 Someone who want's to get "back into the game".